sdnfv/openNetVM/examples/l3switch/README.md

 For example: ./go.sh 1 -e -h 7

 Will enable exact match mode with hash entry number set to 7.
-Hash entry number will default to 4 if not manually set or not running in rxact match mode.
+Hash entry number will default to 4 if not manually set or not running in exact match mode.

 Config File Support
 --